TESTIMONIALS AND EVIDENCE

 Imannura & Susanti (2018) found that hypnobirthing significantly reduced anxiety for mothers during birth delivery.

-A recent randomized controlled study (Uludağ & Mete, 2021) found that 'Nursing Care based on the Philosophy of HypnoBirthing decreased the fear, pain, and duration of labor; increased the level of satisfaction with labor; and reduced costs incurred during labor.'
+A randomized controlled study (Uludağ & Mete, 2021) found that 'Nursing Care based on the Philosophy of HypnoBirthing decreased the fear, pain, and duration of labor; increased the level of satisfaction with labor; and reduced costs incurred during labor.'

 A review article discussing the use of hypnotherapy in birth, concluded that it does promote resilience and positive attitude in labouring women (Wright & Geraghty, 2017).